-The ABFM Family Medicine Board Exam is one of the more difficult specialty exams, with a pass rate often near 75%.
+The ABFM Family Medicine Board Exam can be a difficult board exam.
+While the pass rate was 98% in 2022, this is not an exam you should take lightly.
 In part, the exam is difficult because of the scope of information… covering many specialties is not easy, and Family Medicine physicians have to know significant detail.
 Below are sample Family Medicine Board Questions from the BoardVitals ABFM Board Review Question Bank.
-When using question banks to study, make sure to take timed exams to understand the pace needed to pass.

 Sample Family Medicine Board Questions

 Question 1.
 Musculoskeletal and Sports Medicine QID 37656

 Your patient is a 36 year old female recreational tennis player with elbow pain radiating down the posterior aspect of her forearm that has increased over the past two days.
 She has no medical problems.
 She takes a combination oral contraceptive.
 Family history is noncontributory.
 She does not use tobacco, alcohol, or recreational drugs.
 She recently began playing tennis on a USTA team that practices nightly.
 She is afebrile with normal vital signs.
 Examination reveals tenderness distal to the lateral epicondyle, with pain increased with wrist extension against resistance.
 She has increased pain with resisted supination.
 Which of the following is most appropriate for this patient?

 D. Extracorporeal shock wave therapy